Apply to become an Ecolibrium3 Resilience Corps Member!

 Increase and deepen partnerships with organizations and volunteers to improve health and social connectedness among young families. • Develop a sustainable funding plan for LPCFC that will continue to advance child and family-centered programs in health, nutrition, and culture at a neighborhood-level.
 Key Responsibilities Specific Duties: 1.
 In conjunction with LPCFC staff, recruit, assist with training, orient, and place volunteers within LPCFC programs.
 2. Assist with development of evaluation tools for assessing the success of the volunteer efforts and incorporate into a volunteer management plan.
 3. Be familiar with LPCFC’s programs, activities, and priorities and how resources can support them.
 4. Work with LPCFC staff to develop, record and institutionalize policies and procedures.
 5. Attend staff meetings and other meetings as needed.
 6. Participate in training related to volunteer, nonprofit, and grants management as needed.
 7. Expand and develop key partnerships to advance LPCFC mission to address health, food access, and anti-poverty issues.
 8. Assist in fundraising and development of a 5-year sustainable funding plan.
 Job Relationships 1.
 Will work with LPCFC Executive Director to develop skills and set goals for position.
 2. Will receive support from other Ecolibrium3 VISTA cohort members serving in the community including training, inservice opportunities, and community programming.
 3. Will work with community members, partner organizations, and funders to advance LPCFC anti-poverty mission.

 The Ecolibrium3 Resilience Corps began in 2017 with ten members focused on expanding capacity of local organizations and government agencies to address intractable community issues.
 Member positions range from working with City government on building equity and health into community plans, to working on community development at arts and neighborhood-based organizations, to combating opioids and hunger.
-In 2018, the Ecolibrium3 Cohort will expand to sixteen members with additional focus on closing the opportunity gap experienced by children in poverty, expanding partnerships with the Fond du Lac Band of the Lake Superior Chippewa, and defining the Lincoln Park Innovation Zone.
+In 2018, the Ecolibrium3 Cohort is expanding to sixteen members with additional focus on closing the opportunity gap experienced by children in poverty, expanding partnerships with the Fond du Lac Band of the Lake Superior Chippewa, and defining the Lincoln Park Innovation Zone.
 As an innovative program, the Ecolibrium3 Resilience Corps uses its depth of community knowledge to identify which levers may produce the largest impact on reducing poverty.
-We seek a VISTA Leader that can help develop the support resources needed for VISTA members to succeed in their positions.
-The VISTA Leader should have excellent communication skills, be flexible, be able to empathize with members and community representatives to identify issues and possible solutions, and be a strong ambassador for AmeriCorps.
-In addition, to the activities each Ecolibrium3 cohort member will do as part of their positions, one joint cohort activity will be designed and implemented by the members.
-The VISTA Leader will serve as project manager for the collaborative project.
+The VISTA Leader helps develop the support resources needed for VISTA members to succeed in their positions.
+The VISTA Leader also leads one joint cohort activity designed and implemented by the members.

 Click on the AmeriCorps logo below to learn more about the AmeriCorps Legacy Building, an ongoing Resilience Corps project